octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.6 - 2024-10-03 =
+* Support added for importing properties from XML2U
+* Correct camelCase price qualifier in Reapit Foundations imports
+* Add branch code fallback option for exports to prevent 'Missing branch code' error
+* Use correct sanitize function when saving URLs in import settings
+* Correct ordering of format names in dropdown so it's not case sensitive
+* Correct undefined variables in RTDF exports

 = 2.4.5 - 2024-09-30 =
 * Ensure correct country code is used for Zoopla exports